rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 Me: Nothing, fragment-2 is by itself perfectly fine ...
 Me: ...
 There is no issue, none at all.

-Sure, it is bad practice to specify a section with no heading - just as it is bad practice to specify `<hX></hX>` (i.e. a heading with no content), or even `h1-h3` fragments.
+Sure, it is bad practice to specify a section without a heading - just as it is bad practice to specify `<hX></hX>` (i.e. a heading with no content), or even `h1-h3` fragments.
 But, there is nothing WC can do.
 Once WC could even realize that "B" has no title (i.e. when exiting the section element of "B"), it is